en-wl/wordlist/README.md

 long as it doesn't create inconsistencies.
 If `:skip-on-variant-conflict` is given than the existing variant information will take precedence.

-By default, if more than one existing group matches, then the two groups will be merged as long as it doesn't create inconsistencies.
-Existing group comments are assumed to relate to variant information and will be removed if new variant information is provided for all lemma forms within the group.

-If `:replace-on-conflict` is given than the entire group will be replaced with the new information.
+If `:replace-on-conflict` is given than any matching groups will be replaced instead of trying to merge the information.
 Use this flag with caution.

+If more than one existing group matches, then the two groups will be merged as long as it doesn't create inconsistencies.

 If any inconsistencies are found the merge will be aborted.